Zao-chen/ZcChat/README_EN.md

 ### 📋 Step 1 - Preparation

 1. Download and install ZcChat from the [Release page](https://github.com/Zao-chen/ZcChat/releases). **Avoid using Chinese paths to prevent potential issues!**

+> If you encounter "Error while attempting to create a file," please check if it is being blocked by antivirus software, and try running the installer with administrator privileges.

 2. Find existing character data or create your own character in the [Discussion area](https://github.com/Zao-chen/ZcChat/discussions).

 ### 🎭 Step 2 - Configure Character